ropensci/roweb3/content/blog/2022-12-06-save-ggplot2-targets/index.md

 ### Cons

 * Increased saved object size (and thus workflow size)
-* If object is big, than slow to load
+* If object is big, then slow to load

 ## Second (partial) solution: transform ggplot2 objects into `grobs` using target hooks

 My workflows started to grow big and the plots were slow, so I asked around the targets community for a solution.
-While it was proposed at one point to create [a specific storage for ggplot2 objects](https://github.com/ropensci/drake/issues/882#issuecomment-580053751) in drake (the predecessor of targets), the reliance of the objects on environments made it impossible to solve.
+While it was proposed at one point to create [a specific storage for ggplot2 objects](https://github.com/ropensci/drake/issues/882#issuecomment-580053751) in drake (the predecessor of targets), the reliance of the objects on environments made this problem impossible to solve.
-These objects need to be stored including all of their environment.
+These objects simply had to be stored with their environment.

 ggplot2 needs to render the plots when they are shown.
 This transformation relies on the framework of the grid package and the transformation of ggplot2 objects into `Grob` objects (short for **Gr**aphical **ob**jects).